Welcome to the 2018 Race Unity Website!

 Zoha’s speech can be viewed on Youtube: http://www.youtube.com/watch?v=222HD9y_klk

 This year’s Speech Awards mark 20 years since the tragic passing of race relations advocate Hedi Moani.
 Hedi was a member of the Baha’i Faith, and this was a factor in the assault that led to his death.
 The New Zealand Baha’i Community established the Race Unity Speech Awards after his passing as a contribution to eliminating prejudice and bringing about unity.
 You can read more about Hedi under the “History” tab.

 The New Zealand Police are the principal sponsors of the Speech Awards, and District Commander Superintendent Tusha Penny was Chief Judge at the National Final.
 Tusha said: “We always speak of people being tomorrow’s leaders but they’re leading today….
 Now we all have a responsibility to help them share their speech with others and continue having a voice.”

 The speeches of the other finalists can be heard here:

-Back row, left to right: Tayyaba Khan (Office of Ethnic Communities); Dame Susan Devoy (Race Relations Commissioner); Assistant Commissioner Wallace Haumana (NZ Police – Chief Judge); Professor Edwina Pio (Diversity Professor, AUT); Barbara Morgan (Speech Communications Association)
+Back row, left to right: Judges: Hon Priyanca Radhakrishnan (representing the Minister of Ethnic Communities); Dame Susan Devoy (Race Relations Commissioner); Superintendent Tusha Penny (NZ Police); Professor Edwina Pio (Diversity Professor, AUT); Barbara Morgan (Speech Communications Association)